gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 ![](./images/zeppelin-show-tables.png)

-Let's see that by connecting to the `spark-sql` CLI
+Let's see that by connecting to the `spark-sql` CLI.
+In a terminal window execute

 ```bash
 docker exec -it spark-master spark-sql
 ```

-On the command prompt, enter `show databases` and you can see the database `flight_db` just created
+On the command prompt, enter `show databases;` and you can see the database `flight_db` just created

 ```bash
 spark-sql> show databases;